How to Prove Dental Malpractice

 Every medical practitioner is responsible for obtaining informed consent from their patient before carrying out any procedure.
 Consent is more than getting their signature.
 It’s also about making sure a patient understands the risks and possible outcomes of the treatment.
 Moreover, the patient needs to be told of the details of any alternative therapies.

 Not obtaining informed consent can be grounds for a valid compensation claim.
 Particularly if the surgery yields unwanted results for the patient (even if the practitioner knew they were a possibility).

 Experience any of the malpractice examples above in your dental treatment?
 The Medical Negligence Experts and the solicitors we work with may be able to help you make a compensation claim.

 How Can We Help with Dental Negligence Claims?

-Our team of solicitors has experience handling dental negligence claims.
+The solicitors we work with have experience handling dental negligence claims.
 It’s ultimately up to the claimant to prove their dentist was negligent, so they will work directly with you to realise the nature of your story.
 Then, they will use the knowledge of independent dental experts to help you make a compensation claim.

 Dental Negligence Claims FAQ